 A small bathroom can feel cramped or claustrophobic without the right design tricks.
 One of the easiest ways to make a small bathroom appear larger is through color choice.
+If you’ve ever wondered what color to paint a small bathroom to make it look bigger, the answer lies in light, reflective shades.
 Certain hues can create the illusion of more space, while others may unintentionally shrink the room.

-If you’re wondering what colors will open up your compact bathroom, this guide covers the best shades, how to use them, and what to avoid.
+If you’re wondering how to make a bathroom look bigger, this guide covers the best shades, how to use them, and what to avoid.

 Why Color Matters in Small Spaces